Northern Syria Buffer Zone: Turkey dismisses buffer zone, threatens invasion

-U.S. forces withdraw, SDF pledges to fight
+U.S. forces withdraw, SDF demilitarization ends

-On 7 October, a White House Office press statement noted that Turkey would be "moving forward with its long-planned operation into northern Syria" and declared that while U.S. forces would not support the operation, they would withdraw from the area, essentially allowing it to take place.
-The statement reportedly suggested that U.S. President Donald Trump approved of the Turkish offensive after Turkish President Erdogan assured him that Turkey would take over the detention of ISIL prisoners held in SDF captivity.
+On 7 October, a White House Office press statement noted that Turkey would be "moving forward with its long-planned operation into northern Syria" and declared that while U.S. forces would not actively support the operation, they would withdraw from the area, essentially allowing it to take place.
+The statement reportedly suggested that U.S. President Donald Trump approved of the Turkish offensive after Turkish president Erdoğan assured him that Turkey would take over the detention of ISIL prisoners held in SDF captivity.
 Trump's sudden approval of a Turkish incursion was seen as a reversal of the objectives of the Buffer Zone agreement and was received controversially within the United States.
 Spokesmen of the SDF said the U.S. move was a "stab in the back" and asserted that the SDF would "defend north-east Syria at all costs".